 This handout is an introduction to programming in the Scheme programming language.
 Scheme is a block-structured, lexically-scoped, properly tail-recursive dialect of Lisp that supports first-class functions and continuations.
 (Don't worry if you don't know what all these terms mean yet -- you will by the end of the course.)
-It was invented by Gerry Sussman and Guy Steele, Jr. at MIT in 1975, and has gained popularity as a teaching language and as an extension language (a language for expressing abstractions built on top of a given set of primitives).
-The most recent reference manual for Scheme is the Revised5 Report on Scheme, which is available in HTML via http://www.swiss.ai.mit.edu/~jaffer/r5rs_toc.html.
+It was invented by Gerald Jay Sussman and Guy Steele, Jr. at MIT in 1975, and has gained popularity as a teaching language and as an extension language (a language for expressing abstractions built on top of a given set of primitives).